bm13563/bm13563_docker_flask_postgres_template/README.md

 This repo is a template containing:

 1. A Flask API configured to run in a docker container.
+This contains
-This has a db manager and logging configured
+  a. a database manager
+  b. linting
+  c. logging
 2. A Postgres instance configured to run in a docker container.
+This contains
-This has migration tooling configured
+  a. migration tooling
+  b. functionality for setting up test data in a local database

 ## Dependencies